aiman-al-masoud/deixiscript/src/transpile/README.md

 Check that the relationships between the entities in the World Model don't conflict with the constraints from the Conceptual Model.

+# Generate updated Deixiscript ASTs

+Replace anaphoric references with explicit references.
+Re-sort the instructions in the right order of execution.

 -----------------------
 -----------------------
 -----------------------